CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines its scope (Deepgram intelligence overlays on Speech-to-Text in C#), lists specific capabilities (8 named analytics flags across two schema types), and explicitly disambiguates from related skills.
-The 'Use when' clause is present and well-formed, and the trigger terms cover both technical specifics and natural user language.
+This is an excellent skill description that clearly defines its scope, lists concrete capabilities with specific flag names, and explicitly disambiguates from related sibling skills.
+The 'Use when' clause is present at the start, trigger terms are natural and comprehensive, and the boundary guidance minimizes conflict risk with adjacent skills.

 DimensionReasoningScore